Viz Extensions FAQ

 • Disabled Columns and Rows: Currently, it is impossible to use the Columns or Rows when using a Viz Extension.

-• Format Extension: This button opens a new popup for more configuration and formatting.
-The developers can completely customize the content of this popup.
+• Format Extension: This button opens a new pop-up for more configuration and formatting.
+The developers can completely customize the content of this pop-up.

 Where can I use Viz Extensions?